Bill Huizenga: 2022

+For his first six terms, Huizenga represented a district stretching from Cadillac down Lake Michigan's eastern shore through Grand Rapids's suburbs, including Muskegon, Holland, Kentwood, and Grand Haven.
+However, redistricting after the 2020 census saw Michigan's congressional map significantly redrawn.
+The 2nd lost the more urban portions of Muskegon and Kent counties, along with all but a sliver of Ottawa County.
+This area accounted for around 30 percent of the old 2nd's land, but almost 60 percent of its constituents.
+To make up for the loss in population, it was pushed to the east, grabbing a large slice of territory previously in the old 4th district.
+That district's four-term incumbent, fellow Dutch-American Republican John Moolenaar, opted to run in the 2nd after the old 4th was dismantled and much of his former base was drawn into the 2nd.

+Huizenga's home in Holland, along with most of southern Ottawa County and northern Allegan County, was merged with the Kalamazoo-based 6th district to form a new 4th district.
+Huizenga opted to run in the 4th.
+He was initially priming to challenge 18-term incumbent and fellow Republican Fred Upton, even though the new 4th was geographically more Upton's district than Huizenga's.
+However, Upton opted to retire, effectively handing the Republican nomination to Huizenga.
+Huizenga easily won a seventh term.

+2024

+Huizenga was reelected, defeating Democratic nominee Jessica Swartz and Curtis Clark of the U.S. Taxpayers Party.

 Tenure

 In December 2020, Huizenga was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

-House Speaker Nancy Pelosi issued a statement that called signing the amicus brief an act of "election subversion."
+House speaker Nancy Pelosi issued a statement that called signing the amicus brief an act of "election subversion."
 She also reprimanded Huizenga and the other House members who supported the lawsuit: "The 126 Republican Members that signed onto this lawsuit brought dishonor to the House.
 Instead of upholding their oath to support and defend the Constitution, they chose to subvert the Constitution and undermine public trust in our sacred democratic institutions."

 As of January 2022, Huizenga has voted with President Biden's stated position roughly 14% of the time.